kevinolega/homepage/now.md

 I enable entrepreneurs to cut their work hours, by offloading their repetitive and time consuming tasks and personally managing their business and personal projects.

-I write articles for different fitness, productivity, education and creativity blogs.
+I write articles for different fitness, productivity, education, financial and creativity blogs.

 I'm currently not accepting work and business proposals.
 [Here's a picture of what my task list looks like right now.](https://photos.app.goo.gl/yjNUrU0n9nNWXYU03)